-As part of the Breiðamerkurjökull glacier, the Crystal Cave was one of the most visited ice caves in Iceland.
+As part of the Breiðamerkurjökull glacier, the Crystal Cave is one of the most visited ice caves in Iceland.
 The name ‘Crystal Cave’ originated based on its translucent features and interior colors of glimmering white and blue hues.
-Due to its grandeur and cavern-like looks, the ice cave used to attract crowds of up to 80 people at once.
+Once the light makes its way through the thick ice, you’ll be presented with a breathtaking view.
+Due to its grandeur and cavern-like looks, the ice cave attracts crowds of up to 80 people at once.

 Within Mýrdalsjökull Glacier, resides the 800-year-old Katla Ice Cave.
 Located roughly a two-hour drive away from Reykjavík, the naturally-formed attraction invites visitors to explore its frozen chambers all year long.
 According to Icelandic folklore, the volcano was named after Katla, who worked as a cook at a local monastery.
 As the legend goes, she had a feisty temper and was into witchcraft!

 Since the ice cave is underneath the mighty volcano, both share the same name.
 At its center, you’ll find the renowned cave of “dragon glass,” presenting a fusion of ice-blue and volcanic ash.